 Fairness at the heart of the holiday

 The labor movement that led to this holiday was, first and foremost, at least in the collective American mind, about fairness.
 Of course, as my Dad used to say to childish whinings about the cruel facts of life, “the fair comes in October,” but the large numbers of former garden-keepers that moved to cities had to eat, riot or starve, and so the movement began.
-Keep in mind that employers, who became so via hard work away from farms, had no movement in hard times, except those back to the farm or six-feet under.
+Keep in mind that employers who became so via hard work away from farms had no movement in hard times except movements back to the farm or six-feet under.

 But the same Holy Bible insisting on labor before lunch, also promotes one day of rest out of every seven even for its Creator author, and inspired a Constitution meant to preserve endowed and unalienable rights that include the right of free speech and association.
 Hence the choice of job-providers to bargain with collectives or go back to mules and plows.

-Full disclosure requires that DeVine Law reveal his upbringing was enhanced by the relatively better wages earned by Southern Railway Carmens Union International members I addressed as Pop and Daddy.
+Full disclosure requires that DeVine Law reveal his upbringing was enhanced by the relatively better wages earned by Southern Railway, Carmens union members I addressed as Pop and Daddy.
 I also represented the union and many members in the 1990s.
-I also listened to the complaints of Dad about how union policies hurt the company over time by making it nearly impossible to fire incompetent and slothful employees.
+I also listened to the complaints of Daddy about how union policies hurt the company over time by making it nearly impossible to fire incompetent and slothful employees.

 Whose labor owns the day?